 We can create a Personalised Academic Study Support plan with you if you have suitable evidence for a disability, mental health condition, impairment or specific learning difference (such as dyslexia or dyspraxia).
 We cannot create a Personalised Academic Study Support plan with you for any short-term injury or illness, such as a broken bone.

-To create your Personalised Academic Study Support plan, you will need to bring your evidence to the Student Wellbeing Centre, and have a chat with one of the advisors in a drop-in session.
+To create your Personalised Academic Study Support plan, you will need to email your evidence to the Student Wellbeing Centre on firstname.lastname@example.org and have a chat with one of the advisors via a drop-in session.

 Student Wellbeing Drop-in Times:

 - Monday – Friday between 12-2pm

 - Thursday evenings (during term-time only) between 5-7pm